-MSR Form explanation to column 03: Current Diagnostic Monitoring
+MSR Form explanation to the column: Current Diagnostic Monitoring

 The AIAG/VDA Form (MSR) – or simply MSR Form – is drafted in the new alignment of 2019.
 It is divided into the two sections “Risk Analysis (step 5)” i.e. representation of the actual status of the FMEA and “Optimization (step 6)” i.e. representation of the planned FMEA status.
 The AIAG/VDA 2019 manual uses the example of a Window Lift System to demonstrate FMEA-MSR and APIS has used the same example to explain certain aspects here when using the IQ-Software.
 Furthermore, an .fme file has been programmed.
 For the sake of clarity, only the structure from the manual with a hybrid net is used.
 This file can be downloaded here.